microsoft/Unicoder/README.md

 Web Page Ranking (WPR),
 QA Matching (QAM).

-For more details, you could go to [understanding README](./understanding/README.md).
+For more details, you can go to [understanding README](./understanding/README.md).

-## Unicoder for generation pre-trained with xDAE
+## Unicoder for generation tasks (pre-trained with xDAE)
 We share a 12-layer encoder and 12-layer decoder model which is pre-trained with 100 languages.

-The code could reproduce the experiments on 2 generation XGLUE tasks, News Title Generation(NTG) and Question Generation (QG).
+The code can reproduce the experiments on 2 generation XGLUE tasks, News Title Generation(NTG) and Question Generation (QG).

-For more details, you could go to [generation README](./generation/README.md).
+For more details, you can go to [generation README](./generation/README.md).

-## Unicoder for generation pre-trained with xFNP
+## Unicoder for generation tasks (pre-trained with xFNP)
 We share a 12-layer encoder and 12-layer decoder model which is pre-trained with 100 languages.

-The code could reproduce the experiments on 2 generation XGLUE tasks, News Title Generation(NTG) and Question Generation (QG).
+The code can reproduce the experiments on 2 generation XGLUE tasks, News Title Generation(NTG) and Question Generation (QG).

-For more details, you could go to [ProphetNet](https://github.com/microsoft/ProphetNet/tree/master/xProphetNet).
+For more details, you can go to [ProphetNet](https://github.com/microsoft/ProphetNet/tree/master/xProphetNet).

 ## How to cite
-If you extend or use this work please cite [our paper](https://arxiv.org/abs/2004.01401).
+If you extend or use this work, please cite [our paper](https://arxiv.org/abs/2004.01401).
 ```
 @inproceedings{huang2019unicoder,
   title={Unicoder: A Universal Language Encoder by Pre-training with Multiple Cross-lingual Tasks},